cea-hpc/pcocc/docs/source/manpages/man5/templates.yaml.rst

 -------------------

 **image**
  Path to a directory containing a boot disk image.
 VMs instantiated from this template will boot from an ephemeral private copy of this image.
-See :ref:`pcocc-newvm-tutorial(7)<newvm>` for importing existing images and :ref:`pcocc-save(1)<save>` for creating new images or revisions from running VMs).
+This location must be available on both front-end and compute nodes.
+See :ref:`pcocc-newvm-tutorial(7)<newvm>` for importing existing images and :ref:`pcocc-save(1)<save>` for creating new images or revisions from running VMs.
 **resource-set**
  Resources to provide to VMs instantiated from this template.
 This must reference a resource set defined in :ref:`resources.yaml<resources.yaml>`.
 **inherits**